-Risk Number Risk Identification 1 Differing Manufacturers CV devices are not interoperable and do not meet the standards required for the Pilot 2 There are not adequate participants for the Pilot.
-3 Unknown system/device compatibility issues 4 Loss of Key Staff 5 Public Opposition / Privacy or safety concerns 6 Extended road closures - Planned private development 7 Conflicting Construction projects - Managed Lanes 2018 8 Conflicting construction projects - CoT planned signal upgrades in pilot area 9 Accident in pilot area with litigation.
-10 The fully functional SCMS is not available in time for Pilot testing and development, including all extensions associated with V2I Components 11 The full suite of SCMS design documents is not made available in a timely fashion to the pilot sites and technology developers and vendors to allow them to begin the process of incorporating the full SCMS design 12 The inability to create a CRL and to automatically remove devices from the pilot 13 Current certification plan only covers RSUs and not OBUs.
+Risk Number Risk Identification 1 Differing Manufacturers' CV devices are not interoperable and do not meet the standards required for the Pilot 2 There are not adequate participants for the Pilot.
+3 Unknown system/device compatibility issues 4 Loss of Key Staff 5 Public Opposition / Privacy or safety concerns 6 Extended road closures - Planned private development 7 Conflicting construction projects - Managed Lanes 2018 8 Conflicting construction projects - CoT planned signal upgrades in pilot area 9 Accident in pilot area with litigation.
+10 The fully functional SCMS is not available in time for Pilot testing and development, including all extensions associated with V2I Components 11 The full suite of SCMS design documents is not made available in a timely fashion to the pilot sites and technology developers and vendors to allow them to begin the process of incorporating the full SCMS design 12 The inability to create a CRL and to automatically remove devices from the pilot.
+REMOVED: (Note: This risk was deleted because this functionality was removed due to the SMCS POC delays and move to a private SCMS vendor).
+13 Current certification plan only covers RSUs and not OBUs.
 Security compliance and interoperability with SCMS will need to be self-certified 14 There are 3 formal pilots plus others (AACVTE, USDOT Test bed, etc.) plus the official SCMS being deployed to support GM.
 Assuming one SCMS Root, who is the ultimate decision maker on distributing credentials?
 Risk associated with having no control over security material being distributed.
 15 POC SCMS Testing is currently software only.
 Pilots will require a full end-to-end test that includes requesting and downloading certificates over the air at RSUs.
 This has not been tested.
 Risk is that the distribution of security materials fails and after bootstrap, devices never get renewed credentials.
 16 RSU cannot support signing of messages 17 OBU cannot support signing or confirmation of signed messages 18 OBU's not available that support CRL functionality 19 OBU does not support download of security credentials "on the fly" 20 OBU cannot support encryption of messages (i.e., BSMs) 21 RSU cannot support encryption of messages.